LIS501/syllabi/md/Asgt3.md

        (no more than a paragraph).
 Also provide feedback and suggestions to your classmates by replying to their posts.

-2. **Start your research reflection notebook**, to be posted to the *Assignment 3B: Research Reflection* forum by M2DUE.
+2. **Start your research reflection notebook due M2DUE**, post about how/where you will keep these reflections *Assignment 3B: Research Reflection* forum.
      - In this project you will attend not only to your research question but also, especially, to the process of identifying a question, determining how to address it, and how to search and annotate.
 Indicate what method you will be using to track your reflections (while we call this a 'notebook', various approaches can be used).
 Your instructors will be happy to provide feedback as often as you wish.
 While this first post is public, future communications about your research reflection may be either public or private as you prefer.

 3. **Research Methods due M3DUE**, to be posted to the *Assignment 3C: Research Methods* forum